 Meet The Patron Saint Of LA You've Never Heard Of

-You may consider yourself an L.A. devotee, an absorber of all things Angeleno.
+You may consider yourself a Los Angeles devotee, a superfan of all things Angeleno.
 Best fusion taco truck?
 Check.
 Password for that Koreatown speakeasy?
 Check.
-Now ask yourself -- who is the city's patron saint?
+Now, ask yourself: Who is the city's patron saint?

-Twelve years ago, Stacie moved into the historic Higgins building, across the street from the-then boarded-up cathedral.
-As she watched the area around her develop and gentrify, she became fascinated by the depths of history of this square block, and went on a quest to find out who had been there before her.
+Chaiken moved into the historic Higgins building, across the street from the-then boarded-up cathedral, 12 years ago.
+As she watched the area gentrify, she became fascinated by the history of this one square block and started a quest to find out who had been there before her.

-It's resulted in a play she's performing at the Sons of Semele Solo Creation Festival, in Rampart Village, opening Thursday: Saint Vibiana Pray4Us, part of a larger work called Nuestra Señora de Los Angeles de la Porciuncula (Our Lady of the Angels of the Small Portion.)
+The result is a play she's performing at the Sons of Semele Solo Creation Festival, in Rampart Village, opening Thursday.
+Saint Vibiana Pray4Us is part of a larger work called Nuestra Señora de Los Angeles de la Porciuncula (Our Lady of the Angels of the Small Portion).

-Full disclosure: Chaiken teaches a writers' workshop I went to, and when she performed a first draft of the play, I was fascinated to hear about Vibiana and wanted to know more.
-So that's how this story idea came into existence -- and why we're all here reading now.
+Full disclosure: Chaiken teaches a writers' workshop I went to.
+When she performed a first draft of the play, I was fascinated to hear about Vibiana and wanted to know more.
+That's how this story idea came into existence — and why we're all here reading now.
 Boom.